Pipes of Peace (song)

-"Pipes of Peace" is a song written by English musician Paul McCartney, released as the title track on his 1983 album of the same name.
-It was also released as a single in December 1983 and reached number 1 on the UK singles charts for two weeks.
-The song also reached number 1 on the Irish singles chart.
+"Pipes of Peace" is a song written by the English musician Paul McCartney and the title track on his 1983 studio album of the same name.
+It was released in December 1983 as a single and reached No. 1 on the UK Singles Chart for two weeks and No. 1 on the Irish Singles Chart for two weeks in January 1984.